anntmishra/Play-Halt/README.md

 	•	Activate play-halt by clicking on its icon in the browser toolbar.
 	•	Enjoy uninterrupted coding sessions as videos are automatically paused when you switch to your code editor.

-Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancements.

-Support

-For any issues or suggestions, please open an issue on GitHub.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

 Author